Rosalita/json-schema-service/README.md

 declared inside.
 This was done to not only make the types easy to find, but also to reduce namespace pollution as request and reponse types no longer need unique names.

+## Testing
+Tests only have two ways to handle dependencies, they can either use a real dependency, or they can use a mocked dependency.
+The trade offs are that using a real dependency has a slower feedback loop, but guarantees a realistic result.
+While using a mock has a fast feedback loop, but only generates the result it has been coded to generate, e.g. unrealistic results are possible.

+Different layers of testing require different characteristics.
+At the unit test level, tests need to provide very fast feedback, as they run all the time on every code commit.
+At the integration test level, realistic results are more important than feedback speed.
+Tests at this level have a slower feedback loop, along with a higher cost to run and maintain.

+For the purposes of this project, as it has to be written within time constraints, I have omitted integration tests.
+However an example of how I have previously written API level integration tests with Go can be found [here](https://github.com/mwinteringham/api-framework/tree/master/go).
+This is a friend's repo that I contributed to a couple of years ago.

+### Mocks
+The unit tests I have written use mock dependencies.
+As the project only has one dependency (a database), I have written these mocks by hand in `mocks.go`.
+For production code, I would want to use interfaces to auto-generate mocks using a package like [gomock](https://github.com/golang/mock).
+Then if the interfaces ever changed, `go generate` would easily be able to automatically regenerate the new mocks.

 # Running this project
 To build and run this project, you will need `docker` and `make`